Are you a researcher at Karolinska Institutet and/or Region Stockholm and would like to verify your articles?

 The secondary aim of the project is to provide other stakeholders within KI and SLL with the opportunity to order bibliometric analyses and disseminate information to the outside world about the quality of Karolinska Institutet's academic production and collaboration.

 Since 2009, Karolinska Institutet and Stockholm County Council have had a common model for allocating direct research funding to departments and clinics on the basis of performance.
 Bibliometrics is one of the four components that are used to calculate the activity rate for each department, hospital and clinic.

 If you want to learn more about the use of bibliometrics when allocating research funding in KI and SLL and would like a description of the method options, you can read Description of the bibliometric part of the KI/SLL resource allocation system (pdf, 444 kB) (Swedish only).

 The bibliometric database contains information about international academic publications from 1995 onwards.
 It is based on information from the database Web of Science that is owned by Clarivate Analytics.

-In addition to data from Web of Science, the bibliometric database also contains data from a local copy of Medline, also from 1995 onwards.
+In addition to data from Web of Science, the bibliometric database also contains data from a local copy of PubMed/Medline, also from 1995 onwards.
 The material from Medline (the main part of Pubmed) includes the individual article's medical subject headings, known as MeSH terms.

-Currently (2015), the bibliometric database contains complete bibliographic records for c.
-30 million publications.
-In addition, it includes all citation connections between the articles' reference lists and corresponding articles in the database, just over 440 million of them.
+Currently (2019), the bibliometric database contains complete bibliographic records for c.
+39 million publications.
+In addition, it includes all citation connections between the articles' reference lists and corresponding articles in the database.